tin2tin/Auto_Organize_Sequence/README.md

-# Arrange Sequence
+# Auto Organize Sequence

-Blender add-on to automatic clean up the sequence.
+Blender add-on to automatically clean up the sequence.

-## Combined
-Collect all sound strips in the bottom categorize and concentrate everything else above.
+NB.
+This script has not been battle-tested so run it only on a VSE sequence in a full scene copy of your original VSE edit sequence.

 ## Concentrate Sequence
 Concentrate sequence by moving strips down while preserving their vertical order and restoring channel naming.